277 days ago

 - The IMUGA declaration is free and online — complete it 4 days before arrival to avoid airport delays.

-10. Georgia — Visa-Free 1 Year for Indians, Europe's Hidden Gem, Mountains & Wine
+10. Georgia — e-Visa Required for Indians, Europe's Hidden Gem

-Georgia (the Caucasus country) is one of the world's great travel secrets for Indians, offering visa-free access for an extraordinary 1 year.
-It's firmly established among the cheapest European country to visit from india for those seeking a European-flavour experience on a limited budget.
-Tbilisi's cobblestone old town, the dramatic Caucasus mountains of Kazbegi, ancient cave monasteries, and the birthplace of wine.
-A 5-day Tbilisi and Kazbegi trip from Ahmedabad comfortably fits within ₹58,000.
+Georgia (the Caucasus country) is still excellent value for Indians, even though it is not the no-questions-asked visa-free destination it's sometimes made out to be.
+Tbilisi's cobblestone old town, the dramatic Caucasus mountains of Kazbegi, ancient cave monasteries, and the birthplace of wine culture make Georgia extraordinary value once you've sorted the e-Visa.
+A 5-day Tbilisi and Kazbegi trip from Ahmedabad comfortably fits within ₹60,000.

 5-Day Cost Breakdown